 If you require any vaccinations relating to foreign travel you need to make our practice nurse aware of your travel arrangements so that she can look into what is needed.
 You can do this via the E-consult link on the home page.
+(E-consult is temporarily disabled, please use the form below instead).
 Please fill out as much detail regarding your holiday, this will include which countries and areas within countries that you are visiting to determine what vaccinations are required.
 Once received into the practice, we will email back to confirm receipt and the information will be forwarded to our nurse for action.
 She will also respond by email to you with the necessary information regarding any vaccinations needed.

 There is further information about countries and vaccinations required on the links below

 It is important to send in this information as early as possible - at least 6 weeks before you travel - as a second appointment may be required with the practice nurse to actually receive the vaccinations.
 These vaccines have to be ordered as they are not a stock vaccine.
 Your second appointment needs to be at least 2 weeks before you travel to allow the vaccines to work.

 This surgery provides travel vaccinations that we are able to give under the NHS.
 For any private vaccinations that you have to pay for, you may need to seek advice from a private travel service.
 You can find details of local services online by using an appropriate search engine.

 Travel Health Questionnaire